Ed. D., Leadership, Policy, and Organizations, Vanderbilt University, 2008

 B. A., Elementary Education, Wheaton College, Wheaton, Illinois, 1996

 About Jonathan Eckert

 Jon comes to Wheaton with 12 years of experience teaching and coaching intermediate and middle school students outside of Chicago and Nashville.
 After completing his doctorate at Vanderbilt University, he was selected as a Teaching Ambassador Fellow at the U.S. Department of Education where he worked in both the Bush and Obama administrations on teacher quality issues - work took him as far away as Muscat, Oman.
 His research interests include teaching effectiveness, evaluation and strategic compensation to enhance that effectiveness, the interaction of teacher leaders and policymakers in the service of student learning, teacher preparation, and science education.
-The providential mandate to love and serve others drives his research and his desire to place passionate, effective teachers in every classroom.
 He still returns to local public school classrooms to teach to maintain contact with the realities of teaching.
 In addition to his professional interests, he enjoys playing basketball, trying to keep up with his three children, and spending as much time as possible with his wife.

 - Classroom Communication and Curriculum Integration